Planning a trip to Victoria?

 When: Open every day except Christmas and New Year’s Day, 10:00 am – 5:00 pm.
-Hours are extended to 10:00 pm on Fridays and Saturdays in the summer.
+Hours are extended in the summer.

-How Much: There are multiple ticketing options – one day, two days, IMAX alone, museum+IMAX… Link to the current rate schedule here.
+How Much: There are multiple ticket options – one day, two days, IMAX alone, museum+IMAX… Ticket prices for the Royal BC Museum start at $17 for adults.
+Kids ages 0-5 get in free.
+Link to the current rate schedule here.

 How Long: 3-4 hours

 Amenities: Gift shops, Cafe.
 During the summer, look for local food trucks in the courtyard behind the museum.